nomilous/git-seed/README.md

 Install
 -------

+### Global install with npm

 ```bash
 sudo npm install git-seed -g
 ```

-### console output
+### Integrate / Personalize

-Default console output can be modified to personal preference by defining an alternative 'git-seed' [notice](https://github.com/nomilous/notice) middleware function in `$HOME/.notice/middleware.js`
+Output from a `git seed` run can be intercepted by defining an alternative 'git-seed' notification middleware function in `$HOME/.notice/middleware.js`

 ```js